linkerd/rfc/design/0003-isolated-integration-tests.md

 required for the cleanup step.
 This guarantees no previous test leaves behind resources for future tests.

+If there are Linkerd resources in the namespace or cluster, the test will abort and not attempt to delete those resources.
+This is different from the current behavior where resources are immediately deleted; this can be a surprising effect if ran on in a context where there is an existing install.

 Only the scripting component of the integration test suite will need to change to support this.
 The scripting component is located in the `_test-run.sh` file and contains all the existing integration tests.
 Each test is a combination of